yysun/apprun-ssr-aspnet/README.md

-# AppRun - SSR for ASP.NET MVC
+# Make ASP.NET MVC App into SPA

-This project demonstrates the [AppRun](https://github.com/yysun/apprun) virtual DOM filter for ASP.NET MVC applications.
+This project demonstrates the virtual DOM filter for ASP.NET MVC applications.

 The virtual DOM filter does the content negotiation to output HTML or the Virtual DOM.
-The client-side AppRun application alters the menu links and switches the application into the SPA mode.
+The client-side [AppRun](https://github.com/yysun/apprun) application alters the menu links and switches the application into the SPA mode.

 ```C#
 [VirtualDom]